samah-s/Cooking-Recipe-App/README.md

 - **Support for Websites and YouTube**: Handle both recipe articles and YouTube videos.
 - **User-Friendly Interface**: Simple and intuitive design for ease of use.

+### LLM Integration
+This project utilizes a large language model (LLM) deployed as part of the backend to process and analyze recipe data.
+The LLM is used for extracting and organizing recipe information into a structured format.

+#### Deployment
+The LLM is deployed via a Flask backend, which handles requests from the Flutter app.
+The backend API endpoints are integrated with the Flutter app to fetch and process data.
+Ensure the Flask server is running and accessible for the Flutter app to interact with the LLM.

 ### Installation

 1. **Clone the Repository**: